python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 We'll start by looking at a simulated spectrum analyzer.
 This allows us to familiarize ourselves with the Python code that launches GNU Radio without the hardware initially.

-Open a terminal and type `marimo edit` then create a new notebook and save it as **simspecan.py**.
-(For an intro to marimo, reference the lesson in the github python course [Marimo Lesson](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md)).
+Open a terminal and type `marimo edit`.
+Create a new notebook and save it as **simspecan.py**.
+(For an intro to marimo, reference the [lesson in the Github python-course](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch02_Advanced/01_marimo.md)).

 Copy the following: